wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         - All traffic to the site should be forced over https (port 443) and have a valid SSL certificate.
 This includes any development environments that are accessible to the public.

-        - No Anonymous Access: site accounts can only be created by site admins, and no accounts can be created anonymously (self-creation of new accounts).
+        - No Anonymous user accounts: site accounts can only be created by site admins, and no accounts can be created anonymously (no self-creation of new accounts).

         - Commenting tools and forums should be disabled.

+        - PHP filter should be disabled.

         - Password requirements: strong passwords should be generated for all accounts.

         - Maintenance plans should include routine monthly patches for any available security and maintenance releases.

+        - Open source (MIT license) for all custom code: the codebase may be available as public repositories, do not include credentials within the codebase.

 -   Preferences